Mar 28, 2025

 What it is: A portable charger plugged into a regular 15 A socket (like your home appliances).

-Best for: EV owners residing in independent houses with short commutes and low daily mileage.
+Best for: EV owners residing in independent houses with short commutes and low usage.

 Pros: